Skip to content

 2 + 2 == 4 ? true : false; // true

-Ternary operator is the only operator with right associativity, besides assignment-related ones.
-This means that in ambiguous situations Tact would prefer the longest matching sequence.
+The ternary operator is the only operator with right associativity, besides assignment-related ones.
+This means that in ambiguous situations, Tact will prefer the longest matching sequence.
 In short, this makes bracket-less nesting of ternary operators possible, but only for alternative cases (the part that comes after the colon sign :):

 // don't need additional parentheses for alternative cases